h4xhor/Kickstart-Windows-on-ESXi/README.md

 Kickstarts Windows Desktop 10 from a single ISO.

+### Kickstart Win2019 BIOS autounattend Single ISO on Linux for ESXi

+Kickstarts Windows Server 2019 from a single ISO.

 ### Kickstart Windows 10 DVD on ESXi with 2 ISOs

 Kickstarts a Windows virtual machine from two ISOs.
 1. Unaltered Windows ISO.
 2. ESXi Drivers ISO.

-### Kickstart Windows Server 2019 DVD on ESXi with Single ISO

-Kickstarts Windows Server 2019 from a single ISO.

 ### LIN WinPE Kickstart BIOS Win 2019+ESXi with wimmountrw